Last Updated on

 It probably comes as no surprise that Taiwan is a nation of cyclists.
 In Taipei, you always have to take care because the sidewalks are often used by both pedestrians and cyclists.
 Even more popular are the riverside trails, which make it possible to enjoy greenery and fresh air even inside this bustling metropolis.
 Cycling in Taiwan is really popular.

 Unless you are in the country already, you can use my favorite tool Kiwi.com to find you flight.
 Taiwan is an easy country to travel and get around in.
-Yet, if you plan to do biking in Taiwan, there are some things you should know.
+Yet, if you plan to do cycling in Taiwan, there are some things you should know.
 Good planning saves time.
 I wrote this guide so that you can plan your own trip more efficiently.

-When it comes to biking in Taiwan, there are lots of places you could go.
+When it comes to cycling Taiwan, there are lots of places you could go.
 You can get up-to-date information from local bike shops or from local cyclists who share information online.
 A handful of trips are described on the blog Taiwan in Cycles.
 There is also a free eBook focused on cycling in Taipei.

 First, you will have to decide how far you want to cycle in a day.
 Just because you are able to do 100 kilometers a day, doesn’t mean that you should.
 Taiwan offers quite a lot of places to visit and focusing only on the distance could be a huge mistake.
 My advice is: include some time to wander around and be spontaneous.